What to do after a death

 Coronavirus – registering a death and attending funerals

-Check your local council website for information about how deaths are being registered in your area.
+Check your local council website for details about registering a death.
+You might be able to do this by email or phone.
 Find your local council on mygov.scot.

 Cremations and funerals

 How many people can attend depends on what protection level applies to the area.
-You should check the protection level using the Scottish government postcode checker.
-This will tell you what rules and guidance to follow.
+You can use the Scottish government protection level checker.

 The maximum number of people at a funeral or wake should be: